arpg/realsense2-lite/README.md

     return img;
 }
 ```
-for depth image it should be like
+for depth image it should be something like
 ```
 void depth_input(const sensor_msgs::ImageConstPtr &depth_input)
 {